RetroPie/RetroPie-Docs/docs/RetroAchievements.md

 ##Supported Systems:

 * Game Boy / Color (lr-gambatte - installed by default)
-* Game Boy Advance (VBA-M, mGBA)
+* Game Boy Advance (VBA-M, mGBA - installed by default, but you have to [re]install it)
-* NES (lr-QuickNES - found in 'Experimental' menu, lr-fceumm - installed by default, but you have to [re]install it)
+* NES (lr-fceumm - installed by default, but you have to [re]install it, lr-QuickNES - found in 'Experimental' menu)
-* SNES (lr-Snes9x - installed by default, lr-pocketsnes - installed by default)
+* SNES (lr-Snes9x-next, lr-pocketsnes, lr-armsnes (better performance for raspi1) - installed by default)
-* Genesis/Mega Drive (lr-picodrive - installed by default)
+* Genesis/Mega Drive (lr-picodrive - installed by default, but you have to [re]install it)

-To enable lr-fceumm for achievements you have to follow the instructions [here](https://github.com/retropie/RetroPie-Setup/wiki/Updating-RetroPie) to install it.
+To enable lr-fceumm/lr-picodrive/lr-mgba for achievements you have to follow the instructions [here](https://github.com/retropie/RetroPie-Setup/wiki/Updating-RetroPie) to install it.
 Summing up:

 Access the terminal and
 ```
 cd RetroPie-Setup
 sudo ./retropie_setup.sh
 ```
-Go to **Install Individual Emulators from Binary or Source**, choose lr-fceumm and install it from binary.
+Go to **Install Individual Emulators from Binary or Source**, choose lr-fceumm/lr-picodrive/lr-mgba and install it from binary.
 After that the lr-fceumm is able to register your achievements.

 ###Issues